 Skip the CarImagine this for your next hike: no trailhead parking hassles or congestion, no trailhead pass required, lowering your carbon emissions, and saving on fuel expenses.
 There are now three transportation options for car-free hiking in the Gorge.

-West End Transit BusIn Skamania County, the West End Transit (or WET Bus) will resume full service again in 2017 on summer weekends to nine trailheads and Gorge communities.
+West End Transit BusIn Skamania County, the West End Transit (or WET Bus) will resume full service again in 2018 on summer weekends to nine trailheads and Gorge communities.
 With connections to TriMet and C-TRAN, weekend day and overnight trips to the Gorge from Portland and Vancouver, WA are a reality.
+View spring 2018 schedule.

 Dogs, Bikes and Wi-fi: